quantifiedcode/python-anti-patterns/docs/correctness/method_is_abstract_in_class_but_is_not_overridden.rst

 Summary
 -------

-A child class has not implemetend one of the abstract methods that it inherited from its parent class.
+A child class has not implementend one of the abstract methods that it inherited from its parent class.
 Implement the method as a concrete method in the child class or else Python will raise a ``TypeError`` and the module will not be able to successfully execute.

 Description
 -----------